Yuki2718/adblock/README.md

 I can't guarantee these filers won't cause problems.
 If you found problems, report it by the same style as official AdGuard or uBlock filters' issue tracker; otherwise reports can be ignored.
 Anyone who uses any of my filters/codes shall be deemed to have agreed that I have no responsibility or liability for costs, losses, damages, etc. arising from the use of the filters/codes.
 Unless Subscribe link is provided these filters are assumed to be copied and pasted, or imported, into My filters/rules (uBlock Origin) or User Rules (AdGuard).
 They are not what I use and shared solely for others' sake, so please don't blame me if I haven't updated for a while.

-Note: currently Subscribe button doesn't work for uBlock Origin.
-This is a known [issue](https://github.com/uBlockOrigin/uBlock-issues/issues/763).
-View List and copy the URL, and then paste into Filter lists > Custom > Import.

 <details>
 <summary><strong>adguard</strong></summary>